The Mix 07 hype continues apace.

 And for their $1,195 fee, Mix attendees will get a Commemorative Edition of Microsoft Expression Studio.
 A bargain?
 You decide.

-For another $400, they can also attend the mobile and embedded show.
+$400, they can also attend the mobile and embedded show.

 Note to Microsoft: We know you're big and all, but you're suffering a serious event glut.
 Word has it that the Microsoft PR force is depressed that not more media people covered the recent management show.